‘The Walking Dead’ 7×11 Spoilers: Photos, Promo, Sneak Peek, And Synopsis

 The promo clip for Season 7, Episode 11 shows Dwight in the same cell that Daryl was in at the Sanctuary.
 Negan is standing at the door with Lucille.
 Dwight kneels down and in the background, Negan’s voice can be heard.
 Just like Negan tried to break Daryl, he will be “rebreaking” Dwight.
 Amelio’s character is heard saying, “I am Negan.”

 Scenes from the promo clip show Dwight walking slowly as belongings from a house are strewn on the ground.
 One is a photo frame, but the picture is not revealed.
 There is someone in a room that is being beaten while Negan watches with a smile.
 Dwight goes into a rage and starts throwing things around.
-It doesn’t look like it is at the Sanctuary, but in a house.
+It doesn’t look like it is at the Sanctuary but in a house.
 At the end, Negan tells Dwight that they will find him, referring to Daryl.

 A sneak peek of the next episode of The Walking Dead was also released.
 A group of the Saviors finds Joey, the young man that Daryl killed when he escaped.
 Dwight rushes over and then notices that one of the motorcycles is missing.
 He instantly thinks of Daryl and rushes to the cell.
 Finding it empty, Dwight looks panicked and terrified as Negan and his men pull up, returning from Alexandria with a kidnapped Eugene.

 What is interesting about this is that in the comics, Dwight feeds Rick information during the war.
 This is what helps Alexandria defeat Negan and the Saviors.
 Some fans say that in a way, Dwight redeems himself.
 It is likely that Dwight could do this same thing on the television show, especially if Negan takes his rage out on Amelio’s character.
-Perhaps he will go even farther and might even do something horrific to Sherry as a way to punish Dwight.
+Perhaps he will go even further and might even do something horrific to Sherry as a way to punish Dwight.

 Even though the photos feature the Sanctuary and Eugene looking terrified, the synopsis reveals there is something going down at Alexandria.